 Before a player has a hybrid string job installed, the first question he/she must ask is, “What do I want to get out of this change?”
 Failure to do so will most likely lead to a bad stringing experience.
 Most players shift toward hybrid stringing to add durability, though some do choose their string combinations to enhance power, comfort, spin, etc. So, let’s examine some of the most typical hybrid scenarios.

 If you’re a poly player who’s starting to get some twinges in your arm, mixing your poly mains with multifilament or natural gut crosses might increase durability while taking the jolt away.
 You’ll restring more often this way, but your comfort will increase dramatically.
-Wilson Champion’s Choice and Babolat’s RPM + VS hybrids are already set up for you.
+Both are highly sought after combinations that many pros use on tour today.
+Wilson's Champion’s Choice and Babolat’s RPM + VS hybrids are set up for you.
+If you want more feel and power, but still love polyester, you could take Roger’s advice and put a poly string in the crosses.
+The playability and comfort of natural gut will give you a little more power, while the poly still gives you ample control.

-An often-overlooked hybrid setup is to use two different gauges of the same string, combining them to increase durability, comfort, or spin.
+An often-overlooked hybrid setup is to use two different gauges of the same string, and combining them to increase durability, comfort, or spin.
 It could work like this: let’s say you love 17 gauge Tecnifibre NRG2, but it breaks too quickly.
-Instead of going straight to a full set of 16 gauge, put the thicker string in the mains, and keep the better-feeling 17 in the crosses.
+Instead of going straight to a different string, put a thicker 16g string in the mains, and keep the better-feeling 17g in the crosses.
 You just might get the added durability you desire without a total change in feel.
 You can do this with any string that comes in multiple gauges.

 Also, you don’t have to buy reels of string to try hybrids.
 Simply get one set of each string you want to try, and you have two hybrids to string up.
 Once you find your magic formula, buying in reels may let you get more string jobs per dollar.